pquiring/QSharp/readme.txt

   ffmpeg/3.0+

 ffmpeg:
-  Download ffmpeg, extract to include folder and run 'bash configure --disable-yasm' You'll need C++ compiler in path (use gcc for cygwin/mingw).
+  Download ffmpeg, extract to include folder and run 'bash configure --disable-x86asm' You'll need C++ compiler in path (use gcc for cygwin/mingw).
   The pre-built shared binaries can be downloaded from ffmpeg.org

 Notes:
- - uses std::shared_ptr<> to implement memory management
+ - uses std::gc_ptr<> to implement memory management (garbage collection)
  - NullPointerExceptions are checked
  - classlib is a work in progress
  - array down casting (base to derived) is not working yet (try to use template classes to avoid typecasting - see Qt.Core.Arrays)